On fixed gain recursive estimators with discontinuity in the parameters: Fixed gain stochastic approximation

-\begin{remark} {\rm Assumption \ref{infsum} expresses a certain kind of ``forgetting'': for $k$ large, $E[H(\vartheta,X_{k+1})\vert\mathcal{F}_{n}]$ is close to $G(\vartheta)=EH(\theta,X_{k+1})\vert_{\theta=\vartheta}$ in $L^1$, uniformly in $\vartheta\in\Theta_n$ and the convergence is fast enough so that the sum in \eqref{num} is finite.
+\begin{remark} {\rm Assumption \ref{infsum} expresses a certain kind of ``forgetting'': for $k$ large, $E[H(\vartheta,X_{k+1})\vert\mathcal{F}_{n}]$ is close to $G(\vartheta)=EH(\theta,X_{k+1})\vert_{\theta=\vartheta}$ in $L^1$, uniformly in $\vartheta$ and the convergence is fast enough so that the sum in \eqref{num} is finite.
 In other words, this is again a kind of mixing property.

-In certain cases, the validity of Assumption \ref{infsum} indeed follows from L-mixing.
-Let $X_t$, $t\in\mathbb{N}$ be L-mixing of order $1$ and let $x\to H(\theta,x)$ be Lipschitz-continuous with a Lipschitz constant $L^{\dagger}$ that is independent of $\theta$.
+In certain cases, the validity of Assumption \ref{infsum} indeed follows from $L$-mixing.
+Let $X_t$, $t\in\mathbb{N}$ be $L$-mixing of order $1$ and let $x\to H(\theta,x)$ be Lipschitz-continuous with a Lipschitz constant $L^{\dagger}$ that is independent of $\theta$.
 We claim that Assumption \ref{infsum} holds under these conditions.
-Indeed, this follows from
+Indeed, for every $\vartheta\in D$

 noting that